-We have evaluated the matters identified by the PCAOB's inspection team for the issuer audits described in Part I of the Draft Report and have taken actions as appropriate in accordance with PCAOB standards to comply with our professional responsibilities under AS 2901, Consideration of Omitted Procedures After the Report Date, and AS 2905, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report.
+We have carefully considered the matters identified in Part I of the Report and have taken actions, as appropriate, to comply with AS 2901, Consideration of Omitted Procedures After the Report Date, and where applicable, AS 2905, Subsequent Discovery of Facts Existing at the Date of the Auditor's Report to address the matters in accordance with PCAOB standards and our policies.
+These actions included performing additional procedures when appropriate and adding documentation to our files to further describe and support our procedures and conclusions.